 The cost is derived from an associated tiered service option group based on a lookup value.
 This setting displays the following fields:

-- Service Option Group: The list of tiered service option groups, allowing the Administrator to select an associated service option group. - Tier Type: The list of available tier types which indicate how the tiered service option group selected is to be used.
+- Service Option Group: The list of tiered service option groups, allowing the Administrator to select an associated service option group. - Tier Type: The list of available tier types for the selected service option group.